 - body composition

-• One-legged stands: One of the easiest exercises you can do to improve your balance is to simply stand on 1 leg.
+One of the easiest exercises you can do to improve your balance is to simply stand on 1 leg.
 Sure, this seems easy.
 But, see if you can do it for 30 seconds with your eyes closed.
 You'll be surprised at how difficult this is.
 Try it with your arms straight out from your side (form the letter "T" with your arms and body), and then try it with your arms folded across your chest.

-If, at first, it is simply too difficult to stand on 1 leg with your eyes closed, then do 1-legged stands with your eyes open.
+If, at first, it's too difficult to stand on 1 leg with your eyes closed, then do 1-legged stands with your eyes open.
 For many people, even this will be challenging.
 Then, as you get better, close your eyes for several seconds and try to improve on this each time.
 Stand on 1 leg for 15 seconds with your eyes open, followed by 5 seconds with your eyes closed.
 Then, do 10 seconds of each, then do only 5 seconds with your eyes open followed by 15 seconds with your eyes closed.
 Finally, do 20 seconds with your eyes closed and keep increasing that until you can do 30 seconds.

 Here are some tips: